The Start of 2025 Trade War!

 To build lasting prosperity, a smarter trade playbook is essential:

-Targeted enforcement on IP, labor and environment standards
+Targeted enforcement on IP, labor, and environmental standards.

 Tariffs were a blunt instrument.
-Now, it’s time for precision strategy.
+Now, it’s time for a precision strategy.

 Conclusion: Rhetoric vs Results